 The person who files the return should use the form the taxpayer would have used.
 The person who files the return should print the word "deceased" after the decedent's name and enter the date of death after the decedent's name.

-Claiming a Refund for a Deceased Taxpaver
+Claiming a Refund for a Deceased Taxpayer

 If you are claiming a refund for a deceased taxpayer, you must complete Arizona Form 131-SBI, Claim for Refund on Behalf of Deceased Taxpayer.
-Place the completed Form 131-SBI on top of the front of the 140NR-SBI return.